On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Discussion

 \subsubsection{Guideline 2: Presentation of Study Methodology}

 One of our exclusion criteria for papers in the filtering process was the lack of a clear description of methods and related constructs.
 That was because we were not able to trace \textit{what was measured} and \textit{how it was measured} in some of the papers.
 We therefore had to exclude them from our analysis.
 This is a problem not only for systematic reviews like ours but also for other XAI researchers.
 Clearly presenting procedures can provide transparency about the research that has been done.
 This helps to establish whether or not the process was appropriate.
 It can also open up the possibility of related studies testing the same relationships in different contexts and adopting the same procedure.
 We therefore recommend rigorous documentation from study planning to data analysis.
 This is useful to gather the necessary information for the paper's methods section.
 For a guide to write the methods section, please see Kallet \cite{kalletHowWriteMethods2004}.
+This guideline is not linked to a particular design goal but applies across all of them; reporting should nonetheless state which design goal an evaluation targets, making the rationale behind the selected metrics transparent.